Why I believe the 9 to 5 concept is insane:

 But what can you do instead you ask, not everyone can just floof (technical term floofing) about on their laptop like you Sammy.

 Step One: Do you have an emergency fund, if not you need one!!!
-Start by saving 3 to 6 months worth of living expenses.
-Plus have a look at this post to learn the importance of an emergency fund, how it saved my life and how to create your own.
+Have a look at this to learn the importance of an emergency fund, how it saved my life and how to create your own, coming soon.

 Step Two: Get your finances in order, budgeting, saving, paying off debt, get a plan in place for all that